The Ultimate Roof Tent Buyers Guide

 Insulation

 The floor in some EEZI-AWN models is aluminium shell, 20mm of foam insulation, marine plywood, thick carpet.
-In some Quick Pitch models it's aluminium shell, up to an inch of high density foam insulation, thick carpet. â€‹In Chinese hard shell roof tents (NZ/Aussie brands) it's typically aluminium shell, anti-condensation mat... that's it!
+In some Quick Pitch models it's aluminium shell, up to an inch of high density foam insulation, thick carpet or other lining.
+In Chinese hard shell roof tents (NZ/Aussie brands) it's typically aluminium shell, anti-condensation mat... that's it!
 The anti-condensation mat does nothing to reduce the extra condensation that will result from the low spec construction, it merely attempts to prevent your mattress swimming directly in it!

 Some brands have started to claim that the honeycomb aluminium panel used in the floor of many Chinese roof tents offers insulated qualities.
 Do your own research.
-That's the part that needs to be insulated, not the insulation.
+That's the part that needs to be insulated, not the insulation!

 How it Affects Performance.
 The bottom line is that when you combine genuinely insulated shells with superior South African woven canvas, all-climate performance is maximised.
 While your mates experience a cold Winter's night in a mid spec Chinese origin roof tent, you may want to leave your sleeping bag unzipped in your premium brand roof tent.
 This is the feedback we commonly receive from customers using our premium models.
 The same holds true in reverse in very hot Summer temperatures.